ESA-APEx/apex_algorithms/openeo_udp/biopar/README.md

 # Biophysical Parameters

 Calculate various biophysical parameters for an area defined by a polygon.
-The result is a GeoTiff file containing the parameter values.
+The result is a raster file containing the parameter values.
 A strict cloudmask is applied, to avoid cloud contamination.

 The **Leaf Area Index (LAI)** is defined as half the total area of a canopy's green elements